-- · Verify the expiration time of the license. - Verify that the embedded management IP address is the same as the current management IP address. - Verify the expiration time of the decoys keys if the keys are subscription type.
+- · Verify the expiration time of the license. - Verify that the embedded management IP address is the same as the current management IP address.
+You can view the IP address in the Product Information widget in the product details page. - Verify the expiration time of the decoys keys if the keys are subscription type.